-The following organizations and programs have been chosen as a part of the Houston Livestock Show and Rodeo™ Educational Programs and will receive funding from the Show throughout the next year.
+The following organizations and programs have been chosen to receive funding from the Houston Livestock Show and Rodeo™ Educational Programs throughout the next year.

 The Alley Theatre's Educational and Community Engagement Programs serve more than 100,000 students of all ages, as well as teachers and families.
 The Houston Young Playwrights Exchange seeks to develop and showcase the talents of six young playwrights, ages 13 to 19, from schools in the Houston area in a six-week summer program at the Alley Theatre.